Vozrozhdeniya Island: History

 In 1971, an accidental release of variola virus (the causative agent of smallpox) from the island infected ten people, of whom three died.
-In the 1990s, word of the island's danger was spread by Soviet defectors, including Ken Alibek, the former head of the Soviet Union's bioweapons program.
+In the earlier 1990s, word of the island's danger was spread in the west, first by Soviet defector Vladimir Pasechnik, and later by Ken Alibek, the former head of the Soviet Union's bioweapons program.
 According to released documents, anthrax spores and bubonic plague bacilli were made into weapons and stored at the complex.
 The main town on the island, where scientists and employees of the complex lived, was called Kantubek, which lies in ruins today, but once held approximately 1,500 inhabitants.
 The official Soviet name of this city was the same as the weapons complex itself: Aralsk-7.
 It contained simple infrastructure that consisted of a social club, a stadium, a couple of schools and shops.
-A unique airfield, "Barkhan", was also located close to Kantubek.
-It was the only airfield in the Soviet Union with four runways, in an intersecting starburst pattern.
-The weather on the island changed very frequently; thus, planes landed on one of the four runways depending on weather and wind direction at the time.
+A unique airfield, "Barkhan", was located close to Kantubek.
+It was the only airfield in the Soviet Union with four runways in an intersecting starburst pattern.
+The weather on the island changed frequently; thus, planes landed on one of the four runways depending on weather and wind direction at the time.

 Faced with the imminent dissolution of the USSR, the Soviet military authorities held a meeting in November 1991 at the USSR Ministry of Defence's Virology Centre in Zagorsk to discuss the fate of Aralsk-7.
-Here the decision was taken to terminate experimental work on the island and by late April 1992 all military units had been evacuated from the base.
-All people who lived on Vozrozhdeniya Island were evacuated within several weeks; civil and military infrastructure were abandoned and Kantubek became a ghost town.
-Many of the containers holding biological agents were not properly stored or destroyed, and over the last decade many of these containers have developed leaks.
+Here the decision was taken to terminate experimental work on the island, and by late April 1992, all military units had been evacuated from the base.
+All people who lived on Vozrozhdeniya Island were evacuated within several weeks; civil and military infrastructure was abandoned, and Kantubek became a ghost town.
+Many of the containers holding biological agents were not properly stored or destroyed, and over the last decade, many of these containers have developed leaks.

 In 2002, through a project organized and funded by the United States with the assistance of Uzbekistan, ten anthrax burial sites were decontaminated.

 In popular culture

-The former island and its laboratory have subsequently appeared in novels and video games.
 In Command & Conquer: Generals, the island was under U.S. occupation but was captured by the fictional Global Liberation Army.
-The area and its former biological weapons base and laboratories were also featured in a mission in Call of Duty: Black Ops called "Rebirth", where Alex Mason goes lone wolf against Friedrich Steiner, while Jason Hudson leads a team to extract Steiner out of the area.
+The area and its former biological weapons base and laboratories were also featured in a mission in Call of Duty: Black Ops called "Rebirth", where Alex Mason goes lone wolf–though he hallucinates that Viktor Reznov accompanies him–against Friedrich Steiner while Jason Hudson and Grigori Weaver lead a team to extract Steiner out of the area.
 Call of Duty: Warzone mixes the island's chemical weapon history with a recreation of the Alcatraz prison for its Rebirth Resurgence mode.
 The novel The Home Team: Weapons Grade also mentions the site; the book's villains dig up two metric tons of "Anthrax 836" from an impromptu dump site 11 km from the island for use in a terror plot.